 - July 10, 1914: Albert, the eldest child of Captain and Mrs. George McMaster, died at Dawson, presumably Tuesday night or Wednesday.
 Captain McMaster is master of the steamer Selkirk.
 Albert was between twelve and fourteen years of age and was a fine, manly lad.
 The home of the family is at Wenatchee, Wash., but they always come north during the season of navigation when the captain is employed on the river.

 - August 21, 1914: Dr. Alfred Thompson, Yukon MP, leaves Dawson to go to war.
 He will serve as physician and surgeon in the British army.

-- September 25, 1914: Matthew Watson, owner of the store in Carcross, gets married to Miss McLaren September 14 in Dawson.
+- September 25, 1914: Matthew Watson, owner of the store in Carcross, married Miss McLaren in Dawson on September 14th.

 - October 9, 1914: George J. Milton, general manager of the Five Fingers Coal Company at Tantalus, reports a very successful season, with new machinery installed and the quality of coal increasing with depth.

 - October 9, 1914: A lodge of the Yukon Order of Pioneers is formed at Whitehorse on October 2.
 The officers elected were: President, W. A. Puckett; Vice President, E. J. White; Secretary, W. W. Dickenson; Treasurer, W. C. Sime; Warden, C. H. Johnston; Chaplain, Isaac Taylor; Guard, Captain P. Martin.

 - October 16, 1914: "The steamer Lightning, with the Boyle Yukon contingent on board, is due here from Dawson tomorrow night.
 The company has not yet been mobilized nor will it be until the men reach Victoria.
 There are forty of them on the steamer."